-Our focus is to deliver an integrated customer experience with structured brands & category portfolios.
+Our focus is to deliver an integrated customer experience with structured brands and category portfolios.
 To support this objective we redefined our brand strategy with a clear brand and customer value proposition.

-We have also completed a brand and product category review and as a result we have identified approximately 20% of SKU's to be deleted over the next 1-2 years.
+We have also completed a brand and product category review and as a result we have identified approximately 20 per cent of SKU's to be deleted over the next one to two years.